keycloak/keycloak-quickstarts/proxy/traefik/reencrypt/README.md

 ## Traefik configuration

-The key parts of `dynamic.yaml` are explained below.
+The key parts of `config.yaml` are explained below.
+The `config.yaml` file contains the dynamic configuration — routing rules, TLS certificates, middlewares and backend transport settings.

 **Certificate for external access:**